 Well, here are the limitations of the Borderless Account at this time:

 - outgoing transfers cost fees: Sending EUR to another German EUR account cost 0.63€ Balance transfer fee at the moment

 - cash withdrawals limited to 200 GBP per month (around 230 EUR)

+So wired payments to another EUR bank account are not free, and withdrawing cash is limited.
 But don’t worry, there are plenty of free German bank account offers, just check my other articles: